 Near the end of your resume add your education section

-Experienced candidates should keep it brief and focus on professional qualifications – and junior candidates can include high school diplomas, college degrees etc.
+Experienced candidates should keep it brief and focus on professional qualifications – and junior candidates can include GED, high school diplomas, college degrees etc.

 Additional info for your resume